โ† Back to Money & Banking

 The Central Paradox

-The Fed's mandate is "stable prices," yet the dollar has lost 96% of its purchasing power since the Fed was created.
+The Fed's mandate is "stable prices," yet the dollar has lost roughly 96% of its purchasing power since the Fed was created (BLS CPI).
 A basket of goods that cost $100 in 1913 would cost over $3,000 today.
-The Fed doesn't actually target zero inflation — it targets 2% per year, which means they are deliberately devaluing your savings by design.
+The Fed doesn't target zero inflation โ€” it targets 2% per year by design, which means cash savings lose value in real terms over time unless they earn at least that rate.

-🔧 The Fed's Toolkit: Interactive Simulator
+๐Ÿ”ง The Fed's Toolkit: Interactive Simulator โ–ผ

 The Fed has several tools to influence the economy.
 Each one manipulates the price or quantity of money in the system:

-🎛️ Fed Control Room
+๐ŸŽ›๏ธ Fed Control Room

 Adjust the Fed's tools and see real-time effects on the economy: